-3328 Playwriting
+3001 Teaching Theatre to Young People

 4 credits

-The principles of playwriting through the analysis of scripts written for the stage.
-The techniques and demands of playwriting are developed through the construction and composition of original scripts and adaptations.
-Offered as needed.
+Study of specific methods for the teaching of Theatre Arts to young people, including classroom management techniques involving theatre games, and ways to develop performances based on curriculum material.
+Students will learn exercises and games designed to teach young people the skills for performing live theatre.
+Topics include instructional objectives, teaching strategies, parent/teacher communication, and evaluation techniques.
+Field experience includes a 6-week practicum of after school classes (in association with Theatre on the Hill) during the second half of the semester.

+Cross listed with Education 3001

-3330 Performance Laboratory
+3321 Performance Laboratory

 2 credits

-A practicum in acting associated with a production from the Department's theatre season which provides the student with acting challenges at an advanced level.
+A practicum in acting associated with a production from the Department's theatre season, which provides the student with acting challenges at an advanced level.

-Prerequisites: Theatre Arts 2246, 2248, or 2249, and permission of the instructor.
+Prerequisites: Theatre Arts 2232 or 2234 and permission of the instructor.

 This course may be repeated for credit.

-3332 Production Laboratory
+3322 Management Laboratory

 2 credits

-A practicum in design or technical theatre associated with a production from the Department's theatre season which provides the student with design challenges at an advanced level.
+A practicum in stage management, box office management, or theatre management associated with a production from the Department's theatre season, which provides

+the student with management challenges at an advanced level.

-Prerequisites: Theatre Arts 1111 and permission of the instructor.
+Prerequisite: Theatre Arts 2244 or permission of the instructor.

 This course may be repeated for credit.

-3334 Management Laboratory
+3323 Production Laboratory

 2 credits

-A practicum in stage management, box office management, or theatre management associated with a production from the Department's theatre season which provides the student with management challenges at an advanced level.
+A practicum in design or technical theatre associated with a production from the Department's theatre season, which provides the student with design challenges at an advanced level.

-Prerequisite: Theatre Arts 2244 or permission of the instructor.
+Prerequisites: Theatre Arts 1111 or 2247 and permission of the instructor.

 This course may be repeated for credit.

-3336 Directing Laboratory
+3324 Interactive Theatre Laboratory

 2 credits

-A practicum in play directing associated with a production from the Department's theatre season which provides the student with directing challenges at an advanced level.

-Prerequisites: Theatre Arts 3320 and permission of the instructor.
+A practicum in interactive theatre associated with a departmental or community-based performance, or with a series of workshop sessions designed and implemented by students.
+Prerequisite: A 2000-level course in interactive theatre.

 This course may be repeated for credit.

-3338 Dramaturgy Laboratory
+3325 Dramaturgy Laboratory

 2 credits

-A practicum in dramaturgy associated with a production from the Department's theatre season which provides the student with dramaturgical challenges at an advanced level.
-Prerequisite: permission of the instructor.This course may be repeated for credit.
+A practicum in dramaturgy associated with a production from the Department's theatre season, which provides the student with dramaturgical challenges at an advanced level.
+Prerequisite: Two courses from Texts and Traditions and permission of the instructor.

-3340 Playwriting Laboratory

-2 credits

-A practicum in playwriting associated with a production from the Department's theatre season which provides the student with playwriting challenges at an advanced level.

-Prerequisites: Theatre Arts 3328 and permission of the instructor.

 This course may be repeated for credit.

-3350 Shakespeare
+3326 Playwriting

 4 credits

-A study of Shakespeare's major works from the poetry through the major tragedies.
-Humanities.

-Cross-listed with English 3350.
+The principles of playwriting through the analysis of scripts written for the stage.
+The techniques and demands of playwriting are developed through the construction and composition of original scripts and adaptations.
+Offered as needed.

+3333 Classic Acting Styles

+4 credits

+A laboratory course exploring the approaches to acting required by classic theatrical texts in four major styles: Greek tragedy, Shakespeare, comedy of manners, and farce.
+Work on monologues and scenes; exercises in voice, movement, and imagination; text analysis and research.

+Prerequisites: Theatre Arts 2232 or 2234.
+Offered every third year.

+3335 Modern Acting Styles

+4 credits

+A laboratory course exploring modern acting styles: Epic theatre, Theatre of the Absurd, and Environmental theatre.
+Work on monologues and scenes; exercises in voice, movement, and imagination; text analysis and research.

+Prerequisites: Theatre Arts 2232 or 2234.
+Offered every third year.

+3337 Asian Approaches to Acting

+4 credits.